davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 ##### Part 1: Motivation

-Using the last primer as a motivating example, recall that we stored a fixed-size array (heap) of Employees, whose information was entered by the user.
-But in general, the number of employees we need to store is not known until runtime.
+Using the last homework as a motivating example, recall that we stored an array of Employees, whose information was entered by the user.
+But in general, the number of employees we need to store is *not known* until runtime.
 To deal with this issue, we define the max number of employees `MAX` as a constant, and then we ask the user for the number of employees they expect to have in this particular run:

 ```c
 #include <stdio.h>